-As a result, many states are offering laid off workers free community college tuition!
+As a result, many states are offering laid-off workers free community college tuition!
 Specifically, states such as Kentucky, Oregon, and Michigan are all seeking to stimulate their community’s knowledge and job application appeal by providing free classes and affordable tuition to workers in need.
 Depending on each school’s programs, laid-off employees can either benefit from completely free tuition or significant tuition discounts.

 Set into motion with the support of Governor Steve Beshear, Kentucky community schools now offer a “Career Transitions Program,” where newly laid-off students are provided with a 50 percent tuition reduction for up to 6 credit hours each semester.
 Providing this incredible discount at 16 various Kentucky community colleges, students who have been laid off can utilize this discount for a full year of education or training.
 Additionally, this program is also designed to help provide newly laid-off individuals with personal support to navigate the process for financial aid or student loans.

-The main goal of this program is to provide high quality, low cost and convenient education and training to individuals who are struggling to find new employment.
+The main goal of this program is to provide high quality, low cost, and convenient education and training to individuals who are struggling to find new employment.
 With the free or reduced community college opportunities, employees can receive the knowledge and skills to become competitive in their field of interest.
 Best of all, any Kentucky residents who have filed for / received unemployment benefits since the 1st of October (2008) are eligible to apply.

-during the spring semester.
+In addition to Kentucky, The Seattle Times reveals how Oregon is another state offering tuition support to laid-off workers in the community.
+By enrolling at the Oregon Institute of Technology (OIT) or Klamath Community College (KCC), students who were laid off prior to October 1st can take completely free classes during the spring semester.
 If space is available, both colleges agree to support unemployed individuals with an array of opportunities and programs.
 Although students enrolled in the tuition support program must pay for additional school costs, such as books, parking, and other smaller fees, the larger cost of school (tuition) is covered at the expense of the school.
 As the OIT president, Chris Maples, asserts, “We all know higher education can open doors, so this is our chance to help our fellow Oregonians in these tough times.”

 Depending on the school, students can take advantage of unique opportunities.
-Specifically, by attending KCC, students who have lost their full or part time jobs, including seasonal employment, are able to register for free spring courses.
+Specifically, by attending KCC, students who have lost their full or part-time jobs, including seasonal employment, are able to register for free spring courses.
 Here, students must take three core classes, a business course, and a psychology course, while accepted students will also need to receive tutoring, career services, and academic planning support sessions.
-Unlike KCC, OIT only provides free tuition opportunities for individuals who have lost their full time employment position.
+Unlike KCC, OIT only provides free tuition opportunities for individuals who have lost their full-time employment position.

-Finally, as Up North Live reports, Mott Community College (MCC), located in Flint, Michigan, will also provide laid off workers with special tuition support programs.
+Finally, as Up North Live reports, Mott Community College (MCC), located in Flint, Michigan, will also provide laid-off workers with special tuition support programs.
 As Michigan is one of the most economically devastated states in our nation’s tough economy, state leaders have created a “No Worker Left Behind” program.